nara-coderdojo/nara-coderdojo.github.io/test/_posts/2012-01-03-layout-table-of-contents-include-post.md

 ---
-title: "layout: posts with Nested Table of Contents via Helper"
+title: "layout: single with Nested Table of Contents via Helper"
 tags:
   - table of contents
 ---